Does Your Auto Coverage Cover a Skunk Attack?

 As many drivers find out for themselves, insurance will only cover what you pay for.
 Having comprehensive auto coverage will protect you from almost everything—from totaling your car in an encounter with a deer to paying for the damage to other cars your encounter with chaos may have caused.
 Unfortunately, and this may smell pretty rotten, cleaning up that skunky aroma from your car probably isn’t covered.

-EInsurance can help you increase your auto coverage without breaking your budget. * for free quotes and helpful advice.
+EINSURANCE can help you increase your auto coverage without breaking your budget.
+Get free car insurance quotes today.